PrashanthreddyOddula/M6_BankManagementSystem/5_Report/Readme.md

 * Firstly it will ask the details and it will be take.
 * then what the data will be store and it will be given the output.

+# CONCLUSION
+The Bank Management System is implemented for simplify the Users access towards bank function, I, e., like New Account Creation, Deposit, Withdraw, View Balance, Cancelation of Account, Editing the account.
+Therefor this Bank Management System is Built for All the Bank Services.